 - Immunizations Scheduled, but Not Yet Completed.
 If a student is on an approved schedule to receive all necessary doses of the required vaccines, the student may be granted temporary medical exemption for the duration of the approved schedule.

 Religious exemptions must include a signed statement from the student stating the exact religious reasons for the requested exemption.
 If the student is a minor, the student must complete the statement with their signature and the signature of parent or guardian.
-Please note: further documentation and a review process will be necessary if exemption option is selected.
+If the student is ≥ 18 years old, they must complete the document.
+Please note: further documentation and a review process will be necessary if the exemption option is selected.